4 Best Ski Resorts in Banff, 2024/25

 Famous for hosting the men's and women's downhill races over the past number of years, Lake Louise is one of Canada's most notable ski destinations and one of Alberta's best ski resorts.
 Lake Louise is an easy drive of about 40 minutes from downtown Banff along a divided highway and is located in Banff National Park.

-If I'm skiing with a group, it's always Lake Louise that I head to.
-Spread over four mountains, the resort has a bit of everything for everyone making skiing with different levels of abilities easy and fun.
 Those who love to cruise down long, wide blue runs will be in their element checking out the runs on Whitehorn and Larch Mountains.
 Crave endless bumps?
 Drop off the back side of Whitehorn under the Paradise chair and pound down until your knees or quads give out.
-If you are looking to explore some high alpine bowl action, take the brand new Summit Quad and drop into the newly opened West Bowl.
+If you want to explore some high alpine bowl action, take the Summit Quad and drop into the West Bowl.

 Note that almost every chair has either a beginner, intermediate, or advanced run leaving from it, so practically the entire mountain is accessible to everyone.
-And there's lots to explore, over 4,200 acres of skiable terrain ensures that you'll have your own space to shred, even on the busiest of days.
+And there's lots to explore, over 4,200 acres of skiable terrain ensures that you'll have your own space to shred, even on the busiest days.

 Lake Louise receives just shy of 15 feet of natural snow each year and supplements that with a robust snowmaking operation.